MicrochipTech/unicens-linux-daemon/cfg/README.md

  - Length
 	 - Number of bytes to be written to the I2C address.
 	 - If parameter Mode is set to BurstMode, the valid range of this parameter goes from 1 to 30
-	 - For all other modes, the length is automatically taken from the Byte array length given with the Payload attribute.
+	 - For all other modes, the length is automatically taken from the Byte array length, given with the Payload attribute.

 Example, how to write 5 blocks with each 3 Bytes to I2C slave with address 0x10:
 ```xml